ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 flight.
 For this reason, we allow implementations to send the first flight on both channels.
+However, as a practical matter it is reasonably likely that when ICE is in use the Answer will arrive first, for two reasons:

+* The answerer consumes a full RTT doing a STUN check to verify the path to the offerer (even in the best case where the first STUN check succeeds).
+Thus, even if the path through the signaling server is twice as expensive as the direct path, there is a reasonable chance that the answer will arrive first.

-However, as a practical matter it is reasonably likely that when ICE is in use the Answer will arrive first.
-The reason for this is that if the offerer is behind a NAT with any kind of address or port restriction, the answerer's ICE checks will be discarded until the offerer sends its own ICE checks, which it can only do upon receiving the answer.
-In this case, although a comparison of {{ordinary-dtls}} and {{piggybacked-dtls12}} would show the ClientHello (in ordinary DTLS) and the ServerHello (when piggybacked) as arriving at the same time, in fact the ServerHello may arrive up to a full RTT first, increasing the advantage of this technique.
+* If the offerer is behind a NAT without endpoint-independent filtering, the answerer's ICE checks will be discarded until the offerer sends its own ICE checks, which it can only do upon receiving the answer.

+In this case, although a comparison of {{ordinary-dtls}} and
+{{piggybacked-dtls12}} would show the ClientHello (in ordinary DTLS) and the ServerHello (when piggybacked) as arriving at the same time, in fact the ServerHello may arrive up to a full RTT first, but the offerer can SEND its second flight immediately upon its STUN check succeeding, which happens first, thus increasing the advantage of this technique.

 ## Forking